 And let's always keep in mind how idiotically impossible this quest is in any case!
 Dude's right on the money; if anything, I would say he's actually grossly overestimating their chances of finding this creature.
-Borneo, deforestation notwithstanding (less when this story was written), still consists of hundreds of thousands of miles of miles of jungle; when you add to that the fact that, if the last balaboo was seen twelve years ago, it is almost certainly dead by now, and you've got yourself a task that I would not hesitate to call literally impossible.
+Borneo, deforestation notwithstanding (less when this story was written), still consists of hundreds of thousands of acres of jungle; when you add to that the fact that, if the last balaboo was seen twelve years ago, it is almost certainly dead by now, and you've got yourself a task that I would not hesitate to call literally impossible.
 In addition to everything else, this takes any potential fun out of the search for the reader, because if they actually find the creature--which, of course, you know they will--you'll know damn well it wasn't because of any actual effort they put in; it was because of authorial magic, which I personally find less than riveting.
 It's one thing to include a certain amount of lucky happenstance in a story, but this takes things to a whole new level.
 If we're going this route, we might as well just only write stories starring Gladstone.

 Brief break from negativity to acknowledge that this is an okay gag.